 1. If you’re going to be late coming home don’t wait until the last minute to tell her.
 Remember when you’d have to do chin ups and you knew you had to do 20?
 You’d get to 18 and think “I only have two more to go, I can make it” then some asshat comes along and says “Gimme 10 more.”
 How much do you like that guy?
 Not so much.

 3. Get excited about the baby.
 I know, I know, you love that little weeble more that anything, but most new mothers are wired with this demented sense of responsibility so even if their baby is screaming like a rabid howler monkey they don’t want to leave it.
 So if you go in and say something like “take a shower, I’ve missed him all day and I can’t wait to hold him” she will be more willing to go bathe, eat or generally reset to be less crazy.
 It’s win-win.

 4. Don’t ask “What’s for dinner?”
 If everyone in the house is alive when you get home that’s a successful day.
 My friend’s husband asked her why dinner wasn’t ready because “she’d been sitting at home all day doing nothing.”
 Aw, buddy, c’mon.
 If you ask “What’s for dinner?” the answer may very well be “Your left testicle.”
 Eat cereal, order take-out, or drink pumped breastmilk.
 Wing it.

 5. Don’t go on about how hard your day was.
-Even if your day consisted of being gang raped by angry silver back gorillas, she can probably trump you.
+Even if your day consisted of being attacked by angry silver back gorillas, she can probably trump you.
 Not only can she trump you but it may include details that you otherwise wouldn’t have known about and don’t want to hear.
 You’re tired.
 You’re stressed.
 But it will just open Pandora’s box and it ain’t worth it.
 Also consider that this is someone who is up all night looking at your peaceful, sleeping vulnerable body.
 Don’t give her a reason to smother you with a nursing pillow.
 She’s probably already plotted your death a couple of times by now so don’t push her over the edge.